Frank Carter & The Rattlesnakes kick off Reading 2022 with female-only mosh pit

 Later in the set, Carter paused to deliver a message on inclusivity for the female and non-binary members of the audience.

-“These mosh pits belong to some very important people,” Carter said before ‘Wild Flowers.
+“These mosh pits belong to some very important people,” Carter said before ‘Wild Flowers’.
 “Men get to the edge and hold your male friends accountable.
 This mosh pit is for the ladies.
 I promise you will not see a happier mosh pit all weekend.”

 Carter then reflected the energy of the crowd as he donned a new white vest adorned with the message ‘Peg The Patriarchy’.